U.S. charges Nikola founder Trevor Milton with lying to investors | Business

 Authorities said Milton relied on a public relations blitz of social media posts as well as TV and podcast interviews to drive up Nikola's stock price, become one of the world's 100 richest people and "elevate" his stature as an entrepreneur.
 "Milton lied about nearly every aspect of the business," U.S. Attorney Audrey Strauss in Manhattan said at a news conference.
 "Today's criminal charges against Milton are where the rubber meets the road."

-Bail for Milton was set at $100 million, partially secured by two homes the Oakley, Utah, resident owns.
+A judge allowed Milton to go free on $100 million bond, partially secured by two homes that the Oakley, Utah, resident owns.
 Each criminal count carries a maximum prison term of 20 or 25 years.
 The U.S. Securities and Exchange Commission filed related civil charges.

 "Trevor is innocent," Milton's lawyer Marc Mukasey said in an email.
 "There was no fraud.
 We're ready to fight this case at trial."
 Nikola was not charged.
 It said in a statement it cooperated with the government and is focused on delivering Tre battery-electric trucks this year.